John Burton (American politician): Political career

 Burton was admitted to the California bar in 1961.
 He worked as an attorney in San Francisco and as a lobbyist for Pacific Gas and Electric Company (PG&E).
 Burton often protested the Vietnam War prior to its escalation.
 He was elected to the California State Assembly in 1964 to succeed his brother Phillip, representing a San Francisco-based district and serving until 1974.
 Burton also served as chair of the California Democratic Party from 1973 to 1974.

 U.S. House of Representatives

+Burton in his first term as a U.S. Congressman, 1975.

 Following the release of the 1970 Census, Burton and his brother Phillip, then a San Francisco-based congressman, were tasked with drawing boundaries for the state's congressional districts.
 Burton was elected to the U.S. House of Representatives in a 1974 special election following the resignation of Rep. William S. Mailliard.
 As a congressman, Burton was a staunch advocate for civil rights and environmental protection and worked to sanction South Africa for apartheid.

-Burton retired from Congress in 1982, due to addictions to crack cocaine and nitrous oxide.
-Due to redistricting, Burton was succeeded by his brother Phillip, with whom he served in Congress; Phillip died of a heart attack in 1983 and was succeeded by his widow, Sala Burton, who in turn was succeeded by Nancy Pelosi following her death from cancer in 1987.
+Burton decided not to seek reelection to Congress in 1982, due to addictions to crack cocaine and nitrous oxide.
+Prior to this decision, a new district had been gerrymandered expressly for him from parts of San Francisco and Marin counties in the redistricting for that year's election, which Barbara Boxer won.
+He served in Congress with his older brother Phillip, to whom this redistricting then reassigned much of his former district; Phillip died of a heart attack in 1983 and was succeeded by his widow, Sala Burton, who in turn was succeeded by Nancy Pelosi following Sala's death from cancer in 1987.
 John Burton chaired Pelosi's first congressional campaign.